 Central Park – check out the boathouse, walk the Mall, relax in Sheep Meadow, sit by the pond by 74th st.

-The High Line – deserted above ground train tracks now converted into a beautiful public park/walkway.
-Take in the views, enjoy the food, and stretch your legs on this walk.
+The High Line – deserted above ground train tracks now converted into a beautiful green public walkway.
+Take in the views, enjoy the food, and stretch your legs with sights from above.

 Chelsea Market – inside the building below the Highline.
 Tons of food options perfect for lunch or a snack, plus art markets.

 West Village – my favorite neighborhood in NYC.
-So many beautiful colorful townhouses, tree-lined streets, cafes… Just go walk around and get lost here.
-Also go to Hamilton’s for delicious sweet Sherry in the summer.
+So many beautiful colorful townhouses, tree-lined streets, bookstores, cafes… Just go walk around and get lost here.

 Washington Square Park – Home to New York University.
-Street performers, live music, big fountain, famous European style archway.
-Fun to walk around and there are lots of healthy food joints near it.
+Street performers, live music, big fountain, famous photogenic archway.
+Fun to walk around and there are lots of food joints near it.

 DUMBO (district under the Manhattan bridge overpass) – area of Brooklyn with a lot of art galleries, artisan chocolate shops, photo ops, etc. Eat at River Cafe right on the water with stunning views (reservation needed).
 Take photos with the Brooklyn Bridge in the background.